MartinPoncet/MartinPoncet/README.md

 I am a Master of Engineering student at École des Mines de Saint-Étienne.
 I am passionate about computer science, data science, and artificial intelligence.
 I am also a strong advocate for continuous learning and am always looking for new technologies to explore.

 I am eager to contribute my skills and enthusiasm to an innovative and dynamic company.

-## Acknowledgments

-I would like to thank all those who have supported me and contributed to my academic and professional career.